Approved by the General Meeting of Gjensidige Forsikring ASA (24 March 2022)

 g) elect members and the Chair of the Nomination committee and, if relevant, amend the rules of procedure for the Nomination committee

-h) fix the remuneration of members of the Board and the Nomination committee, and
+h) fix the remuneration of members and deputy member of the Board and the Nomination committee, and

 i) consider other business that according to law or the Articles of Association comes under the authority of the General Meeting.

 Only matters mentioned in the notice of the meeting shall be considered at the General Meeting.

 Case documents concerning matters that are considered at the General Meeting are not sent to shareholders but shall be made available on the Company's website.
 Shareholders may nevertheless be sent case documents free of charge on request.

 The Board may decide that shareholders shall be able to attend the General Meeting with the aid of electronic means, including exercising their right as shareholders by electronic means.

 The Board may decide that, provided that there is a secure method for authenticating the sender, it shall be possible for shareholders to vote in advance of the General Meeting by means of electronic communication.
 In such case, the notice of the General Meeting must contain information about such a decision.
 The Board must adopt more detailed guidelines and rules for such voting.
 The guidelines must be included in the notice of the meeting.

 Article 2-3 Extraordinary General Meeting

 An extraordinary general meeting shall be held when the Board, the Chair of the Board or the Nomination committee finds it necessary, or when the treatment of a particular matter is required in writing by the auditor or shareholders representing a twentieth of the share capital.